Mark Serjeant

-Mark Serjeant (born February 19, 1996) is a Canadian soccer player.
+Mark Serjeant (born February 19, 1996) is a Canadian soccer player with plays for North Toronto Nitros in the Ontario Premier League.

 Career

 College

 Serjeant attended Grand Canyon University in 2014, and played for the Antelopes.
 During the season, he appeared in 19 games, starting in 10, and registered 1 assist.
 In 2010, he played with TFC Academy in the Second Division of the Canadian Soccer League.

-Professional
+Club career

 Sarjeant signed with Toronto FC II on March 20, 2015.
 He made his debut for the team on March 28 against FC Montreal.
 Serjeant and TFCII mutually parted ways on August 18, 2015.

+In 2026, after spending years playing at the amateur level, Sarjeant returned to the Ontario Premier League with North Toronto Nitros.